sorsaffari/benchmark/README.md

 - Keyspace is not required, defaults to `name` in the YAML file

 Further examples:

-** TODO revisit run.py to see if it is needed all, was primarily intended to collect classpath, Bazel now does already **

-Stop and re-unpack Grakn server, then run
-`run.py --unpack-tar --config grakn-benchmark/src/main/resources/societal_config_1.yml`

-Rebuild Grakn server, stop and remove the old one, untar, then run `run.py --build-grakn --config grakn-benchmark/src/main/resources/societal_config_1.yml`

-Rebuild Benchmarking and its dependencies and execute `run.py --build-benchmark--alldeps --config grakn-benchmark/src/main/resources/societal_config_1.yml`

 #### Adding new spans to measure code segments